Career Guidance Workshop

-We require you to have access to Microsoft 365, Windows Media Player, Adobe Acrobat Reader, antivirus software, and access to the internet.
+We require students to have access to use Microsoft Office 365, Windows Media Player, Adobe Acrobat Reader, an antivirus program, and access to the internet.
 Additionally, the Pharmacology module, Scopia, is required.

 Tēnei te mihi mahana ki a koe e piki nei, e kake nei ki te Kuratini o Waikato.

 You are warmly invited to attend the official welcome to Wintec for all new students, staff and whānau (family) at either our marae, Te Kōpū Mānia o Kirikiriroa or Rotokauri campus.
 The pōwhiri is a welcoming ceremony involving mihimihi (speeches), waiata (singing), and will conclude with kai timotimo (light refreshments).
 Please gather at the campus hubs, and a staff member will guide you through our pōwhiri.